seraphx2/ESI.NET/README.md

     "UserAgent": ""
   }
 ```
+*For your protection, please provide a user_agent value.
+This can be your character name and/or project name.
+CCP will be more likely to contact you than just cut off access to ESI if you provide something that can identify you within the New Eden galaxy.*

 Inject the EsiConfig object into your configuration in `Startup.cs` in the `ConfigureServices()` method:
 ```cs
 services.Configure<EsiConfig>(Configuration.GetSection("EsiConfig"));
 ```

-Lastly, access the configuration in your class constructor:
+Lastly, access the client in your class constructor (the config options above will automatically be injected into it:
 ```cs
 IEsiClient _client;
 public ApiTestController(IEsiClient client) { _client = client; }